Martell0x1/microsoft-Sql-server/README.md

 # Cascade Delete
 - Deleting any record with the primary key in the second table the is refered by a foriegn key in the first table , so any record with the foreign key refered to the primary key that have been deleted in the second table .. it will be removed (and that's a big problem)

+# Data Redundancy (Data Dublications)
+- Redundancy of data is the presence od duplicayed copies of data within the database.

+-it can also cause problems.
+For example, redundant data takes up additional storage space and can make it more difficult to maintain consistency within the database.
+If one copy of the data is updated, the other copies may become outdated, leading to inconsistencies and errors.

+- Redundancy can occur through several ways ... the inconsistent(bad) design of database , insertion of multiple copies of data , storing information that can be derived from other data in the database (good redundancy) ...if you want to make a company database with different department and each department has a number of employees you count the number of emps in the run time of application "using SELECT" statment , or you can create a column contains the number of emps in that department, this will be faster , that's why this is considered as good redundancy.

+- To avoid redundancy in DBs , [Normalization] techniques can be used to organize the data in a way that minimizes duplication.

+- Normalization is the process of organizing data in a database in a way that reduces redundancy and improves integrity , This involves breaking down the data into smaller , more atomic pieces and linking them together through relationships , which can reduce the amount of redundant data and make it easier ti manage and update the database , Additionally enforcing [data_constrains] such as unique keys and foreign key relationships , can help prevent redundant data from being insetrted into the database.